python/pycon-code-of-conduct/Staff Procedure for incident handling.md

     * PyCon US - Conference Chair
     * ernest@python.org

-If contact cannot be made via phone or email, please proceed to the staff room: ROOM 11 at the Huntington Convention Center.
+If contact cannot be made via phone or email, please proceed to the staff room.

+Room 11 at the Huntington Convention Center.

 ---